marb61a/Course-Notes/Misc/Data Protection/How To Succeed In A DPO Role.md

 <br />
 <h1><p align=center>Section 1: Introduction </h1><br/>

-1. Who am I and Why start learning with me?
+Who am I and Why start learning with me?
   -
+  - Brief intro to the instructor

+What is included in this course?
    -

-2. What is included in this course?
+   - A brief run through of what the course covers as well as what resources are available

+Course Resources
    -
+   - Slides and other downloadable resources

+<br /> <br /> <br />
+<h1><p align=center>Section 2: Brief overview of the DPO role</h1><br/>

+Mandatory and Voluntary DPO
    -

-3. Course Resources
+   - Under article 37, GDPR specifies that a DPO is required to be sppointed by a controller or processor in some situations
+     - Data processing is carried out by a public authority or body except for courts which are acting in a judicial fasion
+     - The core activities of the controller or processor consist of processing activities of a nature that require systematic monitoring of data subjects on a large scale
+     - The core activities of the controller or processor consist of processing on a large scale of special categories
+       - This is related to Article 9 and personal data referring to criminal convictions and offenses contained in Article 10
+     - Working Party 29 has published its own guidelines to furhter explain the requirements
+       - All public authorities will be expected to designate a DPO
+       - Wp29 did note that sometimes organisations may carry out public tasks or gain public recognition (notoriety)
+         - This will be in areas such as public transportation, housing brroadcating among others
+       - These organisations are not required to appoint a DPO
+         - Where possible though they are encouraged to do so
+       - Often individuals (subjects) have little choice over how these organisations process their data
          -
      -

-<br /> <br /> <br />
-<h1><p align=center>Section 2: Brief overview of the DPO role</h1><br/>

-4. Mandatory and Voluntary DPO
+GDPR's Requirements for Data Protection Officers (DPOs) (skills) -
   -

+A brief summary of DPOs needed skills
   -

-5. GDPR's Requirements for Data Protection Officers (DPOs) (skills)

-    6. A brief summary of DPOs needed skills (4:10 )
+  -

-    7. Data Protection Officer (DPO) Certification (3:41 )
+Data Protection Officer (DPO) Certification
+  -
+  -

-    8. What are DPO related Professions?
-(8:00 )
+What are DPO related Professions?
+  -
+  -

-    9. Recruiting a Data Protection Officer (DPO) - difficulties and mistakes (5:01 )
+Recruiting a Data Protection Officer (DPO) - difficulties and mistakes -
+  -

 <br /> <br /> <br />
 <h1><p align=center>Section 3: Choosing a DPO.
 First days as a DPO.</h1><br/>

-10. Scope
+Scope
   -
   -

-11. What are the needed DPO Resources?
+What are the needed DPO Resources?
   -
   -

-13. Outsourcing the DPO role (6:25 )
+Outsourcing the DPO role

-14. Contracting the DPO (8:36 )

-15. What will a DPO do in their first month on the role!
-(6:49 )

-16. Data Protection Policy - The most important thing?
   -
   -

-17. How to perform Data and Processing Inventory
+Contracting the DPO
   -
   -

+What will a DPO do in their first month on the role!
+  -
+  -

+Data Protection Policy - The most important thing?
+  -
+  -

+How to perform Data and Processing Inventory
+  -
+  -

 <br /> <br /> <br />
 <h1><p align=center>Section 4: What will a DPO do from GDPR compliance perspective</h1><br/>

-17. Data Processing obligations (7:39 )
+Data Processing obligations
+  -
+  -

-    18. Do I have a Legal Basis?
+Do I have a Legal Basis?
 What is that?
-(6:57 )
+  -
+  -

     19. Consent perspectives (5:27 )